Bartlesville Radio » News » BFD Responds to Smoke on 6th Floor of RSU Building

 Witnesses reported smoke coming from the sixth floor of the historic building, but Deputy Fire Chief Jerry Berry said a fire wasn't the cause.

 The building had been evacuated and shut down, but is now back open.
 Classes are canceled for the remainder of the day.
+RSU announced that classes would resume beginning at 8:00 a.m. on Thursday, Jan.
+13.

 « Back to News